podkop/calconpy/readme.md

 The initialization should be provided as a `list` or a *.json* file with elements of the following kinds:
 * `list` where the first element indicates a routine and the rest of elements are names of its parameters (if any)
-	* the first element is either *"routine_name"* or *["module_name", "routine_name"]* where "routine_name" is the name of the function, and "module_name" is the name of the module if the function is defined in it
+	* the first element is *"routine_name"* in the same format as for routine selection parameters

 * *{"_cached": [list of cached routines]}* OR *{"_non_cached": [list of non-cached routines]}*